ceph/ceph/doc/rbd/rbd-mirroring.rst

         $ rbd --cluster site-a mirror image snapshot image-pool/image-1

-By default only ``3`` mirror-snapshots will be created per-image.
+By default up to ``5`` mirror-snapshots will be created per-image.
 The most recent mirror-snapshot is automatically pruned if the limit is reached.
 The limit can be overridden via the ``rbd_mirroring_max_mirroring_snapshots`` configuration option if required.
 Additionally, mirror-snapshots are